-Included in our financial results during each of the three and six-month periods ended June 30, 2016 and 2015, were \$10 million of net DSRIP revenues/benefit.
-These amounts were net of provided taxes of \$6 million during each of the three and six-month periods ended June 30, 2016 and 2015.
-Although we can provide no assurance that we will ultimately qualify for additional DSRIP revenues, subject to CMS's approval and other conditions as outlined above, we estimate that we may be entitled to additional DSRIP revenues/benefit of approximately \$25 million (net of Provider Taxes of \$16 million) during the year ended December 31, 2016.
+Included in our financial results during each of the nine-month periods ended September 30, 2016 and 2015, were \$10 million of net DSRIP revenues/benefit, all of which was earned during the first six months of each year.
+These amounts were net of provided taxes of \$6 million during each of the nine-month periods ended September 30, 2016 and 2015.
+Although we can provide no assurance that we will ultimately qualify for additional DSRIP revenues, subject to CMS's approval and other conditions as outlined above, we estimate that we may be entitled to additional DSRIP revenues/benefit of approximately \$27 million (net of Provider Taxes of \$18 million) during the year ended December 31, 2016.